-While San Francisco may becoming to expensive to live in, it is still relatively affordable to visit.
+While San Francisco may have become too expensive to live in, it is still relatively affordable to visit.
 And unlike New York City’s hotel scene which seems to grow and grow, with trendy newcomers stealing the show, many of San Francisco’s top places to stay are the same properties they have always been—despite minor name changes.

 The following list is not ranked in any particular order nor does it represent the most expensive hotels—though most are on the pricer side.
 Our criteria included price, neighborhood, proximity to quality restaurants and attractions and overall allure.

 The St. Regis

 A relative newcomer (opened in 2005), The St. Regis San Francisco is located in the vibrant SoMA district affording guests magnificent views of the San Francisco cityscape.
 Rooms feature stylish contemporary decor in creams and dark woods, with standard features such as flat-screen TVs, crisp Pratesi linens and deep bathtubs.
 The hotel is home to Remède Spa San Francisco, a Forbes Travel Guide ranked four-star spa in San Francisco.
-The hotel is also home to the Japanese inspired Ame restaurant which features a sophisticated offering of limited edition sakes and a 300-bottle list of handcrafted wines from around the world.
+The hotel is also home to The St. Regis Grill which serves modern California cuisine in a contemporary setting.

 An institution atop Nob Hill, this luxury San Francisco hotel has been host to some of the most influential meetings and events, breathtaking weddings and personalized special occasions of the century.
 Each of the hotel’s spacious guest rooms and suites have been elegantly updated including flat screen TVs, luxury linen ensembles and pillow top beds.
 In addition to its 591 guest rooms and suites the hotel offers several dining choices including the Tonga Room & Hurricane Bar offering exotic Asian cuisine, along with the city’s best Mai Tai.
 The hotel offers panoramic views of the City and the Bay from high atop Nob Hill and it’s central location is a short cable car trip from the bustling Downtown, Financial District, Union Square and Fisherman’s Wharf.